Florida mother charged with manslaughter after her 2-year-old son fatally shot his father - KTVZ

 Mabry had been playing a video game on his computer when Ayala heard a loud pop, she told police, according to the affidavit.
 The 5-year-old child told detectives that his 2-year-old brother had shot their father, the document states.

-Further, Ayala told investigators that the firearm, a Glock handgun, was typically stored in a backpack that hung on a nail about three feet off the ground, the affidavit states.
+Further, Ayala acknowledged that the firearm, a Glock handgun, was typically stored in a backpack that hung on a nail about three feet off the ground, the affidavit states.

 Investigators determined that both Mabry and Ayala, who are both convicted felons, left an illegal firearm in a room where it was easily accessible to the children, Mina said.